surifirstpin/biplus_documentation/docs/Visualization.md

   - Line
   - Dash

-- **Reverse scale** on selecting the checkbox for reversible scale it displays the reversible values of the radar chart.
+- **Reverse scale** on selecting the checkbox the values shown in the chart will be reversed, i.e. if the 10 highest values are shown and the box is checked, then chart will  show the 10 lowest values.

 - **Show ticklabels** on selecting the checkbox for show ticklabels  it enabled measure values on y-axis.